andredomin/enterprise-infrastructure-lab/docs/phases/02-firewall-network-security/README.md

 # Phase Deliverables

-At the end of Phase 2, the lab should demonstrate:
+At the end of Phase 2, the lab demonstrates:

 * A documented firewall security policy.
 * Understanding of stateful firewall operation.